Is It Safe?

 Privacy Concerns: How Safe Is Your Child’s Personal Data?

 One of Talkie AI’s biggest red flags is the amount of personal information the app collects — including your child’s birthdate, location information, voice recordings, and specific interests.
-Even more concerning is that Talkie AI can share or sell this data to third-party advertisers.
+Even more concerning is that Talkie AI can share or sell this personal data to third-party advertisers.

 While Talkie AI claims not to publicly share conversations, their privacy policies indicate that the company can use conversations for analysis or improvement of the AI.